China, U.S. can coexist in peace but challenge is enormous - White House | Politics

 China, U.S. can coexist in peace but challenge is enormous - White House

 White House Indo-Pacific coordinator Kurt Campbell said on Tuesday that it was possible for China and United States to coexist in peace but the challenge was enormous and Beijing had become increasingly assertive.
-"Do I think it's possible that the United States and China can coexist and live in peace?

-White House Indo-Pacific coordinator Kurt Campbell said on Tuesday that it was possible for China and United States to coexist in peace but the challenge was enormous and Beijing had become increasingly assertive.
-At an event hosted by the Asia Society think tank, Campbell said President Joe Biden will host a summit later this year with the leaders of Australia, India and Japan - the so-called "Quad" grouping that Washington see as a means of standing up to China.
+Campbell told the Asia Society think tank President Joe Biden will host a summit later this year with the leaders of Australia, India and Japan - the so-called "Quad" group Washington sees as a means of standing up to China.

 Asked when he expected a first meeting between Biden and Chinese leader Xi Jinping and whether this could come at the G20 summit in October, he replied: "My expectation will be that we'll have some sort of engagement before too long."
 Campbell said the challenge for the United States would be to come up with a strategy that presented China with opportunities, but also a response if it takes steps "antithetical to the maintenance of peace and stability".